redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
-Description|A generic test used to verify pod is managed by a ReplicaSet Result Type|normative
+Description|A generic test used to verify pod is managed by a ReplicaSet/StatefulSet Result Type|normative
 Intrusive|false
 Modifications Persist After Test|false